OakAndAspen/oakandaspen-nuxt/README.md

 # oakandaspen-nuxt

-> A simple display website for Oak &amp; Aspen
+> A simple display website for and by Oak&Aspen
+>
+> This project uses Nuxt, Vue, Bootstrap, FontAwesome, Moment and EmailJS to build an awesome server-side rendered website

 ## Build Setup